amatosg/amatosg/README.md

 ### Quote of the hour

-The purpose of software engineering is to control complexity, not to create it.
+What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.

-~ Pamela Zave
+~ Dennis Ritchie

 [website]: https://facturapp.com